 Aligning RegTech Buyers and Sellers

 Speakers discussed the RegTech landscape and how RegTech firms can best approach the buy-side.

 MiFID II presented a “great” opportunity that led to the emergence of numerous commercial relationships and corresponding successes for technology firms.
 With spend on compliance likely to keep increasing for the foreseeable future, there are ongoing opportunities for RegTech firms to develop their solutions and business.

 An important focus of RegTech solutions should be to address the needs of both large and small firms, including those that do not operate their own technology.

 Participants agreed that software firms don’t all have people who can translate business needs into technological capabilities; RegTech firms should have experienced compliance people working for them.
 It is equally important that they understand buy-side setups and needs.
 For example, there is little point talking about solutions for banks to asset managers, an approach observed across a number of RegTech firms; conversations need to be relevant.
 RegTech vendors were advised to make sure they can speak the language of the practitioner to whom they are selling, have in-house experience of practical implementations, and focus on usability.

 In terms of developing RegTech offerings for new client bases, a common approach is to start with a Minimum Viable Product (MVP) that solves a specific problem and grow from there.

-We will be publishing a whitepaper based on this event mid May.
+We will be publishing a whitepaper based on this event early June.
 Sign up to the RegTech Associates community to be kept up-to-date with our activities and publications: